apache/flink/docs/monitoring/metrics.md

 Parameters:

-- `port` - the port on which JMX listens for connections.
+- `port` - (optional) the port on which JMX listens for connections.
 This can also be a port range.
 When a range is specified the actual port is shown in the relevant job or task manager log.
-If you don't specify a port no extra JMX server will be started.
-Metrics are still available on the default local JMX interface.
+If this setting is set Flink will start an extra JMX connector for the given port/range.
+Metrics are always available on the default local JMX interface.

 Example configuration: